 Easy Methods to Fix Windows Update 10 Version 1607 Failed

-If you are facing feature update to windows 10 version 1607 failed to install error and looking for easy solutions to get it fixed, then follow this section thoroughly to implement the methods:
+If you are facing a feature update to windows 10 version 1607 failed to install error and looking for easy solutions to get it fixed, then follow this section thoroughly to implement the methods:

 Use Windows 10 Update Assistant to Install the Update

-If you didn’t know, then Windows has released a very specific tool for installation that is named as Windows 10 Update Assistant.
+If you didn’t know, then Windows has released a very specific tool for installation that is named Windows 10 Update Assistant.
 The key role of this specific installation tool is to assist you in updating the system to its latest version.

 To use Update Assistant as a helping hand in updating, follow these steps:

 First, you need to download the Windows 10 Update Assistant and install it on the system.
 You can get the application from Microsoft Store or the application file from the Microsoft official website.

 When you find the file, click on the “Update Now” option.
 Once the Update Assistant is downloaded, open the program file and simply choose the option called “Update Now”.